-Make sure your information is being encrypted.
+Make sure your information

-Many sites use secure sockets layer (SSL) to encrypt information.
-Indications that your information will be encrypted include a URL that begins with "https:" instead of "http:" and a padlock icon.
-If the padlock is closed, the information is encrypted.
+is being encrypted.
+All reputable merchants use encryption to transmit information from your browser to their servers.
+Look in your browser's location bar to make sure the website address begins with "https:" instead of "http:".
+Also look at the padlock icon.
+If the padlock is locked, your information is encrypted.